Why I Hate Scary Movies

 As I got older, I grew more assertive.
 My mom (who also hates horror movies with a passion) told me that if I ever wanted to leave when my friends wanted to watch one, I could text her and she would come pick me up.
 I employed this to my advantage.
 I would simply say “If we watch a scary movie, I’m leaving” with as much melodrama as you can imagine.
 I would be more critical of my past self, but my present self still very much does that.
 On vacation with my family this summer, my brother suggested that we all watch a horror movie (It, I believe) and I vehemently rejected this option in any form.
 “I’m not staying in this room if we watch that,” I declared, and he acquiesced.

-I wanted to see Get Out for the culture.
+I wanted to see Get Out to feel included.
 I watched the movie on my laptop in my parents’ home, where I felt safe from the effects of an active imagination, as I was grounded in reality and years of comfort.
 I’ll admit, I read the plot summary going in.
 Still, I rested my pointer finger on the mute button with trepidation.
 I used my cursor to scroll through the movie length and remind myself of scenes that I recognized as particularly unnerving and made mental plans to watch them in silence.

 I would be more critical of my past self, but my present self still very much does that.